 Arlington Street People's Assistance Network (A-SPAN) - Provides a bagged meal or emergency food box to individuals at two locations, including 2708 South Nelson Street as well as 2700 South Lang St. Call (703)820-4357

-Several other programs, both government resources such as SNAP food stamps and free pantries, operate in the region.
+Several other programs and pantries, both government resources such as SNAP food stamps and free pantries, operate in the region.
 They may be located at churches or charity organizations.
-Groceries, diapers, holiday assistance and more is available, and find food pantries in Arlington.
+There are also free soup kitchens for the working poor or homeless.
+Groceries, diapers, holiday assistance and more is available, and find free food pantries in Arlington.